NBC News Now: History

 In October 2020, after being delayed from April due to the COVID-19 pandemic, NBC News Now launched Morning News Now with Savannah Sellers and Joe Fryer; it was contrasted from NBC's Today and MSNBC's Morning Joe as being a "hard news"-oriented program.
-In April 2021, NBC News hired former WTVJ, WNBC, and ABC News personality Tom Llamas to host a new evening show, which premiered in September 2021 as Top Story.
+In April 2021, NBC News hired former WTVJ, WNBC, and ABC News personality Tom Llamas to anchor a new evening show, which premiered in September 2021 as Top Story.
 In July 2021, NBC News hired around 200 new employees, the majority of which supporting digital initiatives such as NBC News Now.
 Hallie Jackson also premiered a new program, Hallie Jackson Now, in November 2021.

 On June 6, 2022, MSNBC's MTP Daily with Chuck Todd moved to NBC News Now as Meet the Press Now.
-In January 2023, Gadi Schwartz—who co-hosted NBC News's Snapchat show Stay Tuned—was announced as a new 8 p.m. host.
+In January 2023, Gadi Schwartz—who co-hosted NBC News's Snapchat show Stay Tuned—was announced as a new 8 p.m. anchor.
 On August 3, 2022, NBC News announced NBC News Daily, a new daytime news program that would air on both NBC News Now and the NBC broadcast network, replacing its long-running soap opera Days of Our Lives (which moved exclusively to NBCUniversal's streaming service Peacock) on the latter.

+On June 4, 2023, Chuck Todd announced that he would depart as moderator of Meet the Press, being succeeded as the host of it and Meet the Press Now by Kristen Welker.

-In March 2025, it was announced that Llamas would succeed Lester Holt as the host of the NBC Nightly News, while also continuing to host Top Story for NBC News Now.
+In March 2025, it was announced that Llamas would succeed Lester Holt as the anchor of the weekday edition of NBC Nightly News, while also continuing to anchor Top Story for NBC News Now.

+On April 15, 2026, NBC News president of editorial Rebecca Blumenstein announced that senior business correspondent Christine Romans would become chief business correspondent for NBC News, and would be anchoring a new two-hour show from 10 a.m.
+ET weekdays beginning in mid-2026.
+It was also announced that NBC News Now and the NBC Nightly News would relocate to the former MSNBC set in Studio 3A at NBC Studios, which had been vacated by the network in November 2025 after relocating to Versant's headquarters on 229 West 43rd Street.
+Roman's program Current with Christine Romans premiered on August 3, 2026.